Pumpkin Spice Cake

 Make-Ahead Notes

-You can mix the dry ingredients and the brown sugar topping up to a day ahead and store them separately at room temperature — just label your bowls.
-The batter itself needs to be baked fresh; once you add the wet ingredients and the water, you need to go straight into the oven.
+Mix the dry ingredients and brown sugar topping up to a day in advance and store them separately at room temperature (make sure to label your bowls).
+The batter needs to be baked fresh, and once you add the wet ingredients and the water, you need to go straight into the oven.
+This batter is not one that will hold well unbaked.

 Frequently Asked Questions